ramclen/documenting-dev/blog-posts/understanding-react/understanding-react.md

 ## Here we go again, what is react?

 React is a powerful javascript library that helps us to create web applications.
 React focuses on how the appearance looks like and react to user interactions.
-React focus in the creation of what we call **components**.
+React focusses in the creation of what we call **components**.

 The library was released on 2013 but it has been under development since 2011 by Jordan Walke a software engineer from Facebook.

-## What are components in react?
+## What are components in React?

 A Component is a concept that developers use to isolate a part of the UI and encapsulate similar features to make easy to reuse and maintain.
 Components must be independent of the rest of the application.